The forms and colours of the natural world deeply inform my painting practice.

 My creative process is never planned, its intuitive, about the moment, discovery and chance.
 The media I use gives me limited control, allowing the painting to 'grow' itself organically.

 Still, I feel the need to bring a sense of order.
 Eliminating areas that feel distracting or unnecessary has become one of the most important aspects of my creative process.
 Harnessing the Japanese concept of “Ma” (間), meaning ‘interval’ or ‘the space between’, I use white space to bridge chaos and calm, paring the work down to its simplest form, without losing its beauty and meaning.
 This gives a meditative quality to each piece, as if they have been distilled from chaos into a place of serenity.

-From her childhood living on the rugged shores of England’s Isle of Wight to her current home in Gympie, a former gold mining town in like southeast Queensland, the forms and colours of the natural world deeply inform Whincop’s painting practice.
+From her childhood living on the rugged shores of England’s Isle of Wight to her current home in Toowomba, a the garden city of southeast Queensland, the forms and colours of the natural world deeply inform Whincop’s painting practice.